 Violent Crime Basics

-Most violent crimes are felonies in Maryland, yet some of them are misdemeanors.
-The absolute minimum sentence for a violent misdemeanor in Maryland is 2 months incarceration, and the maximum penalties could be several years or even up to life imprisonment without the possibility of parole.
+Most violent crimes are felonies in Connecticut, yet some of them are misdemeanors.
+The absolute minimum sentence for a violent misdemeanor in Connecticut is 2 months incarceration, and the maximum penalties could be several years or even up to life imprisonment without the possibility of parole.
 A violent crime conviction is life-changing and can destroy your family relationships, career, and more.
 It is critical to avoid a conviction when at all possible.
 Additionally, it may be beneficial to negotiate a lesser sentence for cases that cannot be dismissed or when a not guilty verdict is highly unlikely.

 - Assault in the first or second degree